Small $x$ behavior in QCD from maximal entanglement and conformal invariance: Finite Size Corrections

 In the ground state, all single-particle states with negative energy are occupied, forming what is analogous to a Fermi sphere in momentum space.
-The occupied region extends from $-q$ to $+q$, where $q$ represents the Fermi momentum determined by the chemical potential.
+In the energy representation \eqref{eq:energyintegral}, the occupied region consists of the intervals $(-\infty,-q]\cup[q,\infty)$, where $q$ is the Fermi surface (rapidity) determined by the chemical potential.
 The quantity $L\rho(\lambda)d\lambda$ gives the number of particles (occupied states) in the momentum interval $[\lambda, \lambda + d\lambda]$, providing a direct connection between the Bethe Ansatz description and the macroscopic thermodynamic properties.